Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Mini-beasts.md

 i.
 Algae.
 Simple plant-like creatures.
 Some unicellular, others multicellular.
 Can photosynthesize.
 Bottom of lots of food chains.

+j.
+Compare how the different organisms might feed.
+What features do different organisms have that can tell you this?

 <br/>

 ## Risk Assessment